sknimo/Classification-of-polymer-chains/README.md

 ## Introduction
 ---
->A classification algorithm was used to segment polymer chains into production site based on their chain length.
+>A classification algorithm was used to segment polymer chains into the production site they might have originated from.
 The motivation of this project is to identify the various clusters in a molecular weight distribution of polymer chains and use such information to perform peak deconvolutions.
-Traditionally peak deconvolution is done using commercial softwares which require the user to be able to manually indicate the peak locations prior to the deconvolution.
+Traditionally peak deconvolution is done using commercial software which require the user to be able to manually indicate the peak locations prior to the deconvolution.
 But with the production by day of more complex materials a distribution that may seem to have two cluster could actually contain more which are invisible to the eye.
 This program uses machine learning to identify all clusters and subsequently performs a peak deconvolution.

 ### Project structure

 * the folder 'reports' contains:
     * the executive summary
     * notes on data preprocessing